 Refer to your local extension's weed management guide for effective options.
-For more information on chemical Palmer amaranth management, visit:

 Biological control of Palmer amaranth relies on ecological processes since no commercial products are available.
 There are leaf-feeding insects that attack Palmer amaranth but the damage caused seldom kills the plant or stops seed production.
 Seeds on (or near) the soil surface are often consumed by rodents and invertebrates, and ground cover can increase the density of these seed predators.
 Wildlife (i.e. ducks and geese) will also consume Palmer amaranth seeds, however, if seeds remain viable through the animal's digestive system, the seeds can be dispersed.